A moving lemma for cohomology with support: Twisted pro- etale cohomology satisfies the properties from Section

 \subsection{Comparison to \'etale cohomology and excision}

-Since $K\in D_{cons}((\Spec k)_\proet ,\widehat \Z_\ell)$, is constructible $K\otimes_{\widehat \Z_\ell}\Z/\ell^r=\nu^\ast K_r$ for a constructible complex $K_r\in D_{cons}((\Spec k)_\et , \Z/\ell^r)$, see \cite[Definition 6.5.1]{BS}.
+Since $K\in D_{\cons}((\Spec(k))_\proet ,\widehat \Z_\ell)$ is constructible, $K\otimes_{\widehat \Z_\ell}\Z/\ell^r=\nu^\ast K_r$ for a constructible complex $K_r\in D_{\cons}((\Spec(k))_\et , \Z/\ell^r)$; see \cite[Definition 6.5.1]{BS}.
 Moreover, $K\cong \RR \lim\nu^\ast K_r$ by completeness.
-We then have the following, cf.\ \cite[Proposition 1.6]{jannsen}.
+We then have the following; \textit{cf.} \cite[Proposition 1.6]{jannsen}.

-\begin{lemma} Let $\pi_X:X\to \Spec k$ be an algebraic $k$-scheme with a closed subset $Z\subset X$.
+\begin{lemma} Let $\pi_X\colon X\to \Spec(k)$ be an algebraic $k$-scheme with a closed subset $Z\subset X$.
 Then there is a canonical short exact sequence

 where $\lim$ denotes the inverse limit functor along $r$.
-Moreover, this sequence is compatible with respect to pullbacks (\ref{eq:f^*A(n)}) and pushforwards (\ref{eq:f_*A(n)}) on the individual pieces. \end{lemma} \begin{proof} Note that $\RR \lim$ and $\RR \Gamma_Z$ commute with each other.
-Since $K\cong \RR \lim\nu^\ast K_r$, $H^i_Z(X, n) $ is the $i$-th cohomology of the complex
+Moreover, this sequence is compatible with respect to pullbacks \eqref{eq:f^*A(n)} and pushforwards \eqref{eq:f_*A(n)} on the individual pieces. \end{lemma} \begin{proof} Recall that $\RR \lim$ and $\RR \Gamma_Z$ commute with each other; see the proof of Lemma \ref{lem:BS-H_cont=H_proet}.
+Since $K\cong \RR \lim\nu^\ast K_r$, $H^i_Z(X, n) $ is the $\supth{i}$ cohomology of the complex